vecnet/vecnet-dl/README.md

 ## Pubtkt Authentication

 The site uses the pubtkt authentication scheme, which uses a signed cookie for every request.
-For development, we do not have a dummy server to create these tickets, so for the moment, we create them on the command line and then add the cookie to the session by hand (which can be done in Firefox).

-First step is to generate a public/private keypair:
+For development, a dummy login to create a pubtkt is provided (class `DevelopmentSessions`).
+But, first, a public/private key pair needs to be generated and installed.

     rake pubtkt:generate_keys
     mv pubtkt.pem config/pubtkt-development.pem
+    mv pubtkt-private.pem config/pubtkt-private-development.pem

+And that should be enough for development.
+There are also utility rake tasks for creating and verifying tickets:

-Then create a ticket:
+1. To create a ticket on the comand line:

     $ P_KEY=pubtkt-private.pem P_UID=dbrower P_VALIDUNTIL=3456789012 P_TOKENS='dl_librarian,dl_write' rake pubtkt:create
     uid=dbrower;validuntil=3456789012;tokens=dl_librarian,dl_write;sig=MCwCFHiaErA+7lHoHxbSUIZaSnmTovIPAhRf4RxtrmArBMD8CBnZaUM/yWI+Cw==
-    $

 The valid until date above has the date July 16, 2079 in the Unix epoch, so the ticket should not expire while you are using it.
-Should you be curoius, you can also validate tickets from the command line
+2. To validate tickets from the command line:

     $ P_KEY=pubtkt-private.pem P_TICKET='uid=dbrower;validuntil=3456789012;tokens=dl_librarian,dl_write;sig=MCwCFF1/aaSbtrxN9PLrZE1XvLH5SIWQAhRXN8AHevzPMFbMuIIlOwuCLTZDPw==' rake pubtkt:verify
     Ticket text: uid=dbrower;validuntil=3456789012;tokens=dl_librarian,dl_write
     Ticket sig : MCwCFF1/aaSbtrxN9PLrZE1XvLH5SIWQAhRXN8AHevzPMFbMuIIlOwuCLTZDPw==
     Sig Valid? : true
     Expired?   : true
-    $